 And I’m just thinking.
 And it’s immaterial and it doesn’t matter.
 But you know what?
 Unless you declare war on deceit, that’s what this message is about.
 We’re going to declare war on deceit.
 We’re going to be truth tellers.
 We’re going to be truth receivers.

+We’re going to be people that are true from the inside out.
+Unless you declare war, you will have little patterns of lying and you can get to where, it’s just, I mean, it’s not even willful.
 I had one son who became an expert.
 At one point in time, he could lie so convincingly, a couple days later, he was convinced of his own lie.
 And boy, we had a journey breaking that one.
 How about you?

 The goal of these commands were to demonstrate the character of God and His heart and His holiness and they were to be boundaries for us for our benefit.
 And then, we know from New Testament, that they were to help us understand that no matter how hard you try, you will always fall short.

 And each of these boundaries helps you know that you need to cry out to God for mercy.
-And there will come a day where they’ll be a Redeemer and a Savior who will make up the distance between where you fall short.
+And there will come a day where there’ll be a Redeemer and a Savior who will make up the distance between where you fall short.
 And it’s the blood of Christ.